scvalencia/UVACommandLine/README.md

  * Remembers your account (username, id, password)
  * Check history of submissions
  * Fastest submission (non-interactive mode)
- * Implemented in [Python](https://www.python.org/) using a virtual env, so it's portable
+ * Implemented in [Python](https://www.python.org/) using a virtualenv, so it's portable

 ## Requirements